0xDVC/QRCodeGenerator/README.md

 - `-f`, `--format`: Set the image format for the QR code (default: png).
 - `-d`, `--directory`: Specify the output directory for the generated QR code image.
 - `-o`, `--output-name`: Set the name of the output file for the QR code image.
+- `-r`, `--read`: Specify the input directory for the QR code image to be rendered to text.
 ## Running Locally
 ![Demo](demo.gif)